-Another day, another unusual non-Thursday by-election.
+Another day, another unusual non-Thursday by-election and yet more good news for the Liberal Democrats.
 After one on Tuesday this week already (34% swing not quite enough for Lib Dems to win), we’ve now had a Wednesday one as well.
 Despite it being for a Labour seat in Totnes, Labour failed to put up an official candidate (but see update below).
 The Lib Dems took the seat with the Conservative vote falling:

 Congratulations to the winning John Birch and his team.
 Here’s what John’s pitch to the electorate was: